 Freie Universitat Berlin European Studies Program

-The UofSC direct-enroll program at FU-Best is designed to help American students gain first hand knowledge of life and culture in Germany.
-Freie Universität Berlin European Studies program is located in Berlin on the Lankwitz section of the FU-Best campus.
-Students will have the opportunity to get to know Germany very well and the 3.4 million residents of Berlin.
+The USC direct-enroll program at FU-Best is designed to help American students gain first hand knowledge of life and culture in Germany while taking courses in English or German centered around German and European themes or by completing an internship with FU-Best.
+FU-Best's program is located in Berlin on the Lankwitz section of Freie Universität's campus.
+Students will have the opportunity to get to know Germany very well and the 3.4 million residents of it's capital.
 FU-Best is located in a charming, quiet section of the city, yet within easy reach of the city's downtown areas.

 Cost: program fee paid directly to host institution + in-country costs

 Students pay tuition and fees to FU-Best at a rate determined by the host institution.
 Tuition and fees are around €6,500 for the semester.
 Housing fees vary based on accomodation and can range from €2,650 to €4,500.
 The total cost of living will vary based on your lifestyle.
 Students should budget accordingly, and realize that although Berlin can be a less expensive city compared to other cities in Europe, costs are estimates and may fluctuate based on the exchange rate.

 Most courses at FU-Best will have a strong focus on German or European history, politics, culture, or business.
 Each course at FU-Best is worth 6 ECTS, or 3 USC credits (excluding the German lanugage courses, which will range from 3-8 USC credits).
 A student will need to make sure they take enough courses to cover full-time enrollment (i.e. 12 USC credits / 24 ECTS).
 Students will also be required to take a German Language course, but prior language knowledge is not required.

 To see courses USC students have taken at this university, please reference the Registrar's Course Equivalency Table.